tabe/rhosa/README.md

 <!-- badges: end -->

-This package aims to provide functions to analyze and estimate higher-order spectra or polyspectra of time series, such as bispectrum and bicoherence \[1\].
+This package aims to provide functions to analyze and estimate higher-order spectra or polyspectra of multivariate time series, such as bispectrum and bicoherence \[1\].

 ## Installation